moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 - Net ARR >$50K
 - Stage: 3+ (potentially 2+)

-## Commercial SA Processes

-### Commercial Demo Jam

-With the continuous iteration and releases of GitLab, it's important to stay up to date on the newest capabilities while staying sharp on existing use-cases to best serve customers.
-The Commercial Demo Jam serves as a safe forum for the Commercial SA team to practice demoing features, discuss potential customer objections, and articulate value through storytelling.

-#### Structure

-- Demo Jams are hosted twice a quarter as a part of Global Bi-Weekly Meeting as a 15-25 minutes secondary agenda
-- Each session should consistes of a ~5 minutes demo (recorded or live) and ~5 minutes for team feedback/discussion.
-- Recordings are published to the [Solutions Architecture playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0Ko87g05LlHroe7eLPzCPJUY) on GitLab Unfiltered.

-### Commercial SA Peer Review

-Commercial SA team recognizes [Peer Review sessions](/handbook/solutions-architects/sa-practices/deliberate-practice/#peer-reviews) as a key activity in elevating the quality of pre-sales efforts, fostering collaboration, promoting continuous learning, and ultimately increasing the chances of successful client engagements.

-#### Structure

-- Peer Reviews are hosted twice a quarter as a part of Global Bi-Weekly Meeting as a 15-25 minutes secondary agenda
-- Duration: 25 minutes (assuming two presenters)
-- Two opportunities are reviewed during the session (10 minutes each)
-- Outcomes are documented and are stored in [Commercial SA / Reviews & Retros](https://drive.google.com/drive/folders/1Ye6Ks5aHMhVFEsDXbqvglzJMI4Kb_S5s)

 ### 5-Minute Demo Framework

 The 5-Minute Demo Framework is a method to quickly produce technical content that is easy to consume for the customer.
 The intent of the framework is to rapidly develop tutorials while also generating value-packed content for the customer to consume.
 This content can range from videos, blog posts, or tutorials.
 As a result of building and sharing out bit-sized videos, the Commercial SA team can scale out our reach to a broader technical audience.
 Moreover, as the content compounds, the Account Executive teams will have a bank of content to share asynchronously to customers used to deliver value to customers efficiently.